sillevl/labict-citygame/actual-content-change-this-chapter/hardware/pcb-design.md

 Above the GPS chip is the keypad.
 All the rows are pulled down with a resistor.
 The rows have diode in series which we did not use afterward.
 I was thought this was necessary because there could be a short if the column pins are on a different voltage level and you would press two buttons at the same time.

 ##### Lora
 Above the keypad is the Lora chip.
 It connects to the Mbed via SPI.
+We are not using the reset but there is a jumper connected to use this in the future if necessary.

+##### Lora Chip 2
+There is a second lora chip above the previous one.
+This is the other Microchip version.
+You can choose which one you want to use.
+Just keep in mind that the on board solder jumpers has be changed then.

 #### Board